+COURSE CONTENT

 The content of OCR's GCSE (9-1) in Physical Education is divided into three components.
 Each component is further sub divided into topic areas and the detailed content associated with those topics is as follows:

 Component 01: Physical Factors affecting Performance

-- 1.1 Applied anatomy and physiology - 1.2 Physical training
+- 1.1 Applied anatomy and physiology

+- 1.2 Physical training

 Component 02: Socio-cultural Issues and Sports Psychology

 - 2.1 Socio-cultural influences

 - 2.2 Sports psychology

 - 2.3 Health, fitness and well-being

 Component 03: Performance in Physical Education (NEA)

 - 3.1 Performance of three activities taken from the two approved lists:

 - one from the individual list

 - one from the team list

 - one other from either list

-- 3.2 Analysing and evaluating performance (AEP), task-based non-exam assessment (NEA)
+3.2 Analysing and evaluating performance (AEP), task-based non-exam assessment (NEA)

+ASSESSMENT

-Physical Factors affecting Performance (01) Socio-cultural Issues and Sports Psychology (02)
+Physical Factors Affecting Performance (01) Socio-cultural Issues and Sports Psychology (02) Two 1 hour written papers - each worth 60 marks,

-Two 1 hour written papers - each worth 60 marks, totalling 60% of the final grade.
+totalling 60% of the final grade.

-Performance in Physical Education

-80 marks non-exam assessment (NEA) - worth 40% of the final grade .
+Performance in Physical Education 80 marks non-exam assessment (NEA) - worth 40% of the final grade .
 WHAT CAN I DO AFTER I'VE COMPLETED THE COURSE?

 As well as being the ideal preparation for the A-level, or BTEC Level 3 qualification, studying GCSE PE develops many transferable skills that employees are looking for.
 A qualification in this subject can lead to a wide variety of employment opportunities, including the armed forces, coaching, the civil service, the fitness industry, leisure activities, officiating and recreational management.

-RELIGION, PHILOSOPHY & ETHICS

-WHY STUDY GCSE RELIGION, PHILOSOPHY & ETHICS?
+RELIGION, PHILOSOPHY & ETHICS (AQA 8062) WHY STUDY GCSE RELIGION, PHILOSOPHY & ETHICS?

 Religion, Philosophy and Ethics offers students the opportunity to investigate, firstly, different religions, and secondly, philosophical and ethical arguments and their impact and influence in the modern world.
 The world is constantly changing and this GCSE gives you the opportunity to learn about and understand these changes.
 In our classes we enjoy debating and sharing ideas.
 We learn how to look at issues from different points of view, which often leads to lively discussions.
 All our studies aim to deliver on our department vision of "Understanding and exploring questions of human experience"

+HOW WILL STUDYING RELIGION, PHILOSOPHY & ETHICS HELP ME IN THE FUTURE?
+Religion, Philosophy and Ethics incorporates vital skills that can be transferred to a number of academic and social situations, at school, in the workplace and in our wider communities.
+In the world of work you will be expected to work alongside people with different beliefs, faiths and cultures.
 In fact, the skills you will develop are important in any profession that brings you into contact with other people.
 If you are interested in debating and analysing different beliefs and attitudes to religious and non-religious issues in contemporary British society, choose this GCSE.

-COMPONENT 1: THE STUDY OF RELIGIOUS BELIEFS, TEACHINGS AND PRACTICES
+COURSE CONTENT COMPONENT 1: THE STUDY OF RELIGIOUS BELIEFS, TEACHINGS AND PRACTICES

 Within this unit we will study core beliefs and teachings of Christianity and Islam, as well as the influence of their beliefs, teachings and practices on individuals, communities and societies.

 COMPONENT 2: THEMATIC STUDIES

 This unit will encourage you to consider different religious, philosophical and ethical arguments and their impact and influence in the modern world.
 You will analyse different perspectives on the issues studied, within and/or between religions, as well as non-religious views.

-You will study four units within this component from a choice of:
+You will study four units within this component from a choice of

 - relationships and families

 - religion and life

 - the existence of God and revelation

 - religion, peace and conflict

 - religion, crime and punishment

 - religion, human rights and social justice